Foster Kinship Logo

 Navigator Program Model

 Summary: Foster Kinship's Navigator model has been rigorously evaluated (Preston, 2021a; Preston, 2021b) and found to significantly improve the following outcomes: access to services (child-only TANF, kinship licensing) and preventing disruption into traditional foster care (with strangers/non-kin).
-There is a program manual and training available (Foster Kinship, 2019; Foster Kinship, 2021).
+There is a program manual and training available (Foster Kinship, 2019; Foster Kinship, 2021, Foster Kinship, 2024).
+It is an evidence-based Kinship Navigator Program in the Family First Prevention Services Clearinghouse and is available for licensing in other jurisdictions.

 Background: Although children in kinship care face challenges similar to children in traditional (stranger) foster care, they are more likely to live in families with less social support, fewer baseline resources, and greater challenges accessing available resources due to lack of knowledge as well as systemic barriers.
 Kinship families who are unable to access support and resources for the child in their home are less likely to provide safe, stable, and nurturing homes for the child- more likely to disrupt placement, to raise children in poverty, and to parent vulnerable children in ineffective ways- leading to poor long-term well-being outcomes with costly public health price tags.